E*TRADE & TD Ameritrade accounts are transitioning to new brokers. Was your portfolio affected?

 Article Summary:

-- E*TRADE accounts are being transitioned to Morgan Stanley as of September 1, 2023.
+- Since September 1, 2023, all E*TRADE accounts have begun transitioning to Morgan Stanley.

-- Similarly, as of September 5, 2023, TD Ameritrade accounts are being transitioned to Charles Schwab.
+- Similarly, as of September 5, 2023, all TD Ameritrade accounts are being transferred to Charles Schwab.

 As of early September, E*TRADE account(s), as well as their assets and obligations are being transferred to Morgan Stanley.
 Similarly, all TD Ameritrade customer accounts are now being held by Charles Schwab.